FilippoRoveda/RovedaFilippo.EndYearExamination/README.md

 3) Open the command line in the repository folder and here launch the command : premake5 vs(your version).
    Ex: premake5 vs2019

 Now you have generated the solution and 2 sub-project:

     -GameFramework, a Shared library project that generate .dll to link in other projects.
      You can modify it to fix and extende the current version of the Framework.
     -Sandbox, a console application to generate and test a preset level based on the current version of the Framework.
+Build him and in his corresponder Binaries folder you will find "Sandbox.exe" to play the prototype scene.

 ## Step 2: know the resources
 In addition to the prevoius folder you can clearly see 2 of them with the names in capslock: